Battle of Banquan: Location of the battle

 Of these three, the third one is seen to be the most probable since the other two would imply that the two forces would both have to travel north to meet each other, which would be impractical.

 Another possibility is that all three are correct, as both Confucius and Sima Qian appear to agree what took place was a series of three battles between Huangdi and Yandi (followed by the Battle of Zhuolu between Chiyou and an alliance of Huangdi, some princes and some lords on a nearby plain).

+Dissenting view

+Historians Xia Zengyou (夏曾佑), Lü Simian (呂思勉), and Ding Shan (丁山) propose that the two different battles supposedly taking place at Banquan and Zhuolu were in fact just one same battle, and the Red/Flame Emperor was one same person as Chi You, who had usurped the title from Emperor Yuwang (帝榆罔).